suizokukan/alpha2aleph/README.md

 # alpha2aleph
+A GPLv3/Python3/CLI project to convert something like 'mlḵ' into 'כלמ'.

+* By default, symbols (list of definitions like m → מ) are stored in `symbols.txt` (see --symbolsfile).
+* By default, options are stored in `config.ini` (see --cfgfile).

-# input file format
+# installation
-* utf-8
-* insert hebrew file between '◆' and '■'.
+`$ sudo pip3 install alpha2aleph`

+# how to use it ?
+## through a pipe :
+echo "“m<éléḵ:”" | alpha2aleph --source=stdin --outputformat=console

+or if alpha2aleph has not been installed through pip:

+echo "“m<éléḵ:”" | bin/alpha2aleph --source=stdin --outputformat=console

+# where may I find default files to give a try ?
+You'll need `symbols.txt` and `config.ini`; just download them :
+`$ alpha2aleph --downloadbasics`

 # examples
 `$ python3 example0.py`

-`$ ./example1.sh` [using bin/alpha2aleph pseudo-executable] : console output
+`$ ./example1.sh` : console output
-`$ ./example2.sh` [using bin/alpha2aleph pseudo-executable] : html output
+`$ ./example2.sh` : html output

 # tests
 `$ nosetests3`